 - it requires a lot of skill and genetic knowledge from the breeder

 Linebreeding is, in essence, the application of multiple iterations of inbreeding.
 It's a quick way to create superior chickens, especially if the birds are not susceptible to diseases.
 Linebreeding with inbreeding is the only way to produce homogeneous offspring and consolidate the best traits.

-One of the pitfalls of linebreeding is to hyperfocus on the characteristics, but neglect any physical, functional, or behavioral aspects of the birds.
+One of the pitfalls of linebreeding is to hyper-focus on the characteristics but neglect any physical, functional, or behavioral aspects of the birds.
 Many beginning breeders only have an eye for the winning combinations in terms of how the birds look.
 Close inbreeding should also focus on the faults.
 Serious breeders study all the good and the bad properties the pedigrees represent.
-Next to the looks, vital health and desirable temperament are equally important.
+Next to looks, vital health and desirable temperament is equally important.

 Other common mistakes include:

 - not knowing the genetics of the birds they start with